The skin tends to lose its elasticity with age.

 There is a variable amount of swelling and bruising in the skin around the eyelids.
 Occasionally the whites of the eyes may become bruised giving them a red appearance.
 All these changes are most noticeable in the first 24 hours after surgery and have very much reduced by the end of the second week.
 Swelling and bruising can be improved by using cold compresses and sleeping propped upright for the first few days after surgery.

 Eyelid surgery (blepharoplasty) can produce a more rested appearance.
 Depending on your problem it may be necessary to remove excess skin, protruding fat or a combination of both.

 What are the limitations?

 It is important to understand that only the creases that are in the upper and lower eyelids are treated.
 Folds of excess skin extending on to the cheek will not normally be improved and laughter lines at the corner of the eyes will remain.
 Blepharoplasty has no effect on the dark colours which sometimes appear around the lower eyelids.

 What does surgery involve?

 Both upper and lower eyelid surgery can be carried out under local anaesthesia, intravenous sedation or general anaesthesia.
-The incisions used follow the natural lines of your eyelids – in the skin creases of the upper eyelids and just below the lashes in the lower eyelids.
-Through these incisions excess skin and protruding fat is removed.
+The incisions used to follow the natural lines of your eyelids – in the skin creases of the upper eyelids and just below the lashes in the lower eyelids.
+Through these incisions, excess skin and protruding fat is removed.
 If you have bags in the lower eyelids without any skin excess then fat can be removed using a cut on the inside of the lower eyelid (transconjunctival blepharoplasty) that avoids an external scar.
-Following surgery the incisions are put back together with fine stitches that are removed after around four days.
+Following surgery, the incisions are put back together with fine stitches that are removed after around four days.